-Parsemus Foundation encourages research on simple approaches that could have a big impact, including the intraductal approach to early breast cancer– preventing, or eliminating, early cellular changes in the milk ducts (where the great majority of breast cancers start).
-When these changes are detected, the condition is called ductal carcinoma in situ (DCIS) and is the most common noninvasive lesion of the breast.
-With mammography becoming standard practice, the diagnosis of DCIS has skyrocketed.
-Surgery, radiation and hormone therapy are standard therapies, despite the fact that only a portion of DCIS cases progress to invasive cancer.
+Parsemus Foundation encourages research on simple approaches that could have a big impact, including the intraductal approach to early breast cancer — preventing, or eliminating, early cellular changes in the milk ducts (where the great majority of breast cancers start).
+When these changes are detected, the condition is called ductal carcinoma in situ (DCIS) — the most common noninvasive lesion of the breast.
+With mammography becoming standard practice, the diagnosis of DCIS has skyrocketed, now accounting for over 20% of breast cancer diagnoses.
+Surgery, radiation, and hormone therapy are standard therapies, despite the fact that only a portion of DCIS cases progress to invasive cancer.

-But aggressive traditional treatment of DCIS might be changing.
-Increasing evidence suggests that evaluating and even treating DCIS through the breast ducts offers a nonsurgical alternative.
+Increasing evidence suggests that evaluating and even treating DCIS through the breast ducts can be an effective nonsurgical alternative.
 Dr. Susan Love has been an advocate of the intraductal approach for years, with current research studies focused on mapping the breast ducts with 3D ultrasound.
-Ductal lavage, ductoscopy and intraductal infusion of therapeutic agents may enhance breast cancer treatment.
-See details below and More Info for references.
+Ductal lavage, ductoscopy, and intraductal infusion of therapeutic agents may enhance breast cancer treatment.
+See details below.

 - Mammary ductoscopy (threading a tiny endoscope into the breast ducts) is a noninvasive method that can help to visualize and sample lesions.
-Ductoscopes have now been developed with fiber optics to aid visualization.
-This method can also be used to guide lumpectomy surgery, helping to avoid additional surgeries when lesions are missed with traditional methods.
+Ductoscopes have been developed with fiber optics to aid visualization.
+This method can also be used to guide lumpectomy surgery, which helps to avoid the additional surgeries that may be required when lesions are missed with traditional methods.

-- Intraductal infusion is a method to provide therapeutic agents directly into the duct system, where most breast cancers originate.
-It has less likelihood of causing systemic toxicity since the physician is targeting a specific area.
-A number of clinical trials of intraductal chemotherapy have indicated safety and feasibility of this method.
+- Intraductal infusion is a method to put therapeutic agents directly into the duct system, where most breast cancers originate.
+It’s less likely to cause systemic toxicity since the physician is targeting a specific area.
+A number of clinical trials of intraductal chemotherapy have indicated the safety and feasibility of this method.